Irvsp: to obtain irreducible representations of electronic states in the VASP: Conclusions

 \section{Conclusions}

-In summary, we presented an open-source software package called \pgma~that determines the IRs of electronics states.
-It is very user-friendly and is written in Fortran 90/77, showing a powerful function to analyze the IRs for all the $k$-points in all 230 space groups.
-Thus, that also can classify BZ surface points for nonsymmorphics crystals.
-We showed how to use it to identify IRs and further get the topological property for a new material.
-As an example, we explored a new topological material PdSb$_2$, whose topology is very sensitive to the lattice parameter.
-Under tiny strains, it was identified as a four-fold Dirac nodal-line metal.
+In summary, we present an open-source software package -- \pgma~-- that determines the IRs of electronics states in the VASP.
+It is very user-friendly and is written in Fortran 90/77, showing a powerful function to analyze the IRs for all the $k$-points in all 230 SGs, including nonsymmorphic crystals.
+The associated library -- {\ttfamily irrep\_bcs.a} -- can be interfaced with other DFT packages.
+We show how to use it to identify IRs and further get the topological property for a new material.
+As an example, we explore a topological material PdSb$_2$, whose topology is very sensitive to the lattice parameter.
+Under tiny strains, it is identified as a four-fold Dirac nodal-line metal.

-\ \\ \textbf{Acknowledgments} We thank Dr.~Peter Blaha and Dr.~Luis Elcoro for sharing the character tables of 32 point groups implemented in the WIEN2k package and the character tables of 230 space groups for all $k$-points on the BCS.
-This work was supported by the National Natural Science Foundation of China (No. 11974395), the CAS Pioneer Hundred Talents Program, and the National Thousand-Young-Talents Program.
+\ \\ \textbf{Acknowledgments} We thank Dr.~Peter Blaha and Dr.~Luis Elcoro for sharing the character tables of 32 point groups implemented in the WIEN2k package and the character tables of 230 SGs for all $k$-points on the BCS.
+This work was supported by the National Nature Science Foundation of China (Grant No. 11974395), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB33000000), the Center for Materials Genome and the CAS Pioneer Hundred Talents Program.
 Q. S. W. acknowledges the support of NCCR MARVEL.

 \ \\